You may be disappointed that there is no glamour!

 This is the film of what you will see in Cannes, while it is without a festival as David and Elizabeth take the tender and walk around.

 If you can’t stop at Cannes because of wind and you are bound for Italy, you may well be diverted to Corsica.
-Fly to the french coast with Monarch and find a hotel with Booking.com and a tour here.
+Fly to the french coast and find a hotel with Booking.com and a tour here.
 Our links take you to the best deals they have.

 SEE THE CRUISE BEFORE YOU CRUISE THE SEA.
 We have videos of many of the cruise stops you might make from St Lucia to Barcelona, from Tallinn to St Maarten.
 Please follow us on Facebook and Twitter and share.